 - 4 tbsp milk

 - Heat 1/2 cup melted ghee in an iron kadai/skillet.
-Add the besan and roast it stirring continuously on LOW flame on the smallest gas burner till it changes its colour to golden brown and till fragrant and till ghee starts leaving the sides.
+Add the besan and roast it stirring continuously on LOW flame on the smallest gas burner till it just changes its colour to golden and till fragrant and till ghee starts leaving the sides.
 If the mixture looks dry add a little ghee and stir.
 Then add milk, it’ll froth up immediately.
 Stir continuously so no lumps are formed.
 Be careful while doing so as the mix is real hot and it froths up.
 Switch off the flame, remove from heat and let it cool.

 - Once the mix is at room temperature add powdered sugar, cardamom powder and mix well.
 Shape into lemon sized balls.
 Press in a raisin and shape the laddoo.
 If you cannot shape the laddoos only then add melted ghee as required and shape them.
 The laddoos should be firm and smooth.
 When done store them in a flat airtight box.